First and foremost

-After college I married, worked several odd jobs, moved a lot until, after 3 years of pleading, managed to land a job with my dream company, Red Clay Interactive.
+After college, I married, worked several odd jobs, moved a lot until, after 3 years of pleading, managed to land a job with my dream company, Red Clay Interactive.
 There I have resided for the past 9 1/2 years.
-How do you possibly sum up over 9 years of life at one place.
+How do you possibly sum up over 9 years of life at one place?
 When I started at RCI I was 22 and, really, no true aspirations to do anything.
 Today, I’m 31 and the legacy I’m leaving is one I’m proud to leave.
 When I started, I was a junior developer.
 I really didn’t know what I was getting myself into.
 Over time I grew to Senior Developer and later to Development Director.
 What is most notable about my time at RCI, though, are the relationships I have built.
 RCI is more than just a company to me, they’re family.
 This post does not and could never do justice to how much they mean to me and my family.
 I am truly humbled by the opportunity I have had to grow not only professionally but personally as well.

 The Next Chapter

 The moment you’ve all been waiting for, the unveiling of my next chapter.
 About 8 months ago (from the time of this post, August 2015) my family and I were sitting in a McDonald’s eating lunch.
-Not that there is anything against the Golden Arches, I love a double cheese burger as much as anyone else, but we as a family do not frequent McDonald’s often.
+Not that there is anything against the Golden Arches, I love a double cheeseburger as much as anyone else, but we as a family do not frequent McDonald’s often.
 On this rare occasion, we ran into a former church friend who was there with his kids.
 We struck up a conversation about all things development.
 We talked for 30 minutes or so and we bid farewell as he headed out.
 A few minutes after he left we began gathering our things to leave as well when a guy a few tables away walked up and asked if I was a web developer.
 He had overheard our conversation and as it turns out is a web dev too.
-Matt, as I came to find out, and I talked for a few minutes while his and our kids played.
+Matt, as I came to find out, and I talked for a few minutes while he and our kids played.
 We exchanged email addresses and that was pretty much the end of it.
 We did not talk again until early March 2016.

 Matt emailed me letting me know that a Senior Web Developer position was opening up where he worked and that if I was interested I should let him know.
 I responded with my résumé attached.
-I applied formally but it wasn’t until mid April before I heard anything.
+I applied formally but it wasn’t until mid-April before I heard anything.
 After 3 lengthy phone calls, a 2 1/2 hour face to face interview (complete with writing code on a whiteboard), and 30+ emails later I was offered and graciously accepted the position as a Senior Web Developer on the PGA.com and RyderCup.com web teams for Turner (Broadcasting)!
-I officially start May 31, 2016.
+I officially start on May 31, 2016.

 So there ya have it folks.
 Thanks for following me on this little journey 🙂